coralogix/workshops/docs/otel/microservices-workshop/index.md

 ```

 Deploys the following as seen from the `http://cx-payment-gateway-flask:5000/` root span:

+Note: images may vary from actual UI due to frequent updates:
 <img src="https://coralogix.github.io/workshops/images/microservices-workshop/01.png" width=540>
 <!-- ![Microservices Workshop](../../images/microservices-workshop/01.png) -->
 With healthy low latency spans for all services: